anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-interfaces.md

 1. In `main` of `Garden.kt`, create a `List` of `Plant`s.
 There is a provided `Carrot` class that you can use, too, even without looking at its code; just know that it implements the `Plant` interface.

-2. Create at least one instance of each of your classes and put them in your list.
+2. Create at least one instance of each of your classes (including `Carrot`) and put them in your list.

-3. Test your code by printing the name of each plant in the list.
+3. Test your code by printing the species and water level of each plant in the list.
 Compile via `kotlinc -cp .
 Garden.kt`.
 (Don't forget to import `Plant` and your classes at the top of `Garden.kt`!)

 4. Add a `for` loop that simulates several days of time elapsing, during which you should probably water your plants (make sure to recompile and run to test every change you make along the way!).